 This section shall describe the project's effects on the biophysical and human environment.
-The proponent shall indicate the project's effects during construction, operation, maintenance, foreseeable changes and, when relevant, abandonment, decommissioning of works and rehabilitation of sites affected by the project, and describe these effects using the appropriate criteria.
-They shall consider both the direct and indirect, reversible and irreversible, short- and long-term environmental effects of the project.
-In predicting and assessing the project's repercussions, the proponent shall indicate important details and clearly state the elements and functions of the environment that may be affected, specifying the location, extent and duration of these effects and their overall impact.
+The proponent shall indicate the project's effects during construction, operation, maintenance, abandonment, decommissioning of works and reclamation of sites affected by the project, and describe these effects using the appropriate criteria.
+The proponent shall consider both the direct and indirect, reversible and irreversible, short-and long-term and cumulative environmental effects of the project.
+In predicting and assessing the project's effects, the proponent shall indicate important details and clearly state the elements and functions of the environment that may be affected, specifying the location, extent and duration of these effects and their overall impact.
 This assessment shall focus primarily on the key issues identified by the proponent.

 Predictions shall be based on clearly stated cause-effect hypotheses.
-The proponent shall specify the indicators and how they were used to measure and verify these effects, particularly to distinguish between the effects of the project and those resulting from other activities or processes.
+The proponent shall describe how it has tested the cause and effects hypotheses.
 With respect to quantitative models and predictions, the proponent shall discuss the hypotheses that underlie the model, the quality of the data and the degree of certainty of the predictions obtained.
 In terms of the degree of certainty of the methods and data used, the proponent shall exercise caution in assessing the effects and, therefore, also in the choice and scope of the mitigation measures as well as the follow-up programs.